merayoussef/readme-generator/README.md

   ## Contributing

-  To contribute, please visit https://github.com/merayoussef/readme-generator
+  to contribute, please visit github.merayoussef/readme-generator

   ## Tests

-  Please see tutorial video
+  download repo and open the commandline, add console log to functions to test and run the app in the commandline.

   ## Questions

-  Please email merayoussef91@hotmail.com
+  None